vietwillnguyen/vietwillnguyen.github.io/content/about.md

 # About Me

-Hey, I’m Viet Nguyen.
+Hey, I'm Viet William-Quoc Nguyen.
 I am a professional software engineer with over 5 years of experience across the stack, from embedded to full-stack and automation based projects.
 My experience in fast paced startup culture exposed me to each part of software product development, everything from concept, prototype, development, testing, and deployment.
 I have spent most of my professional career in the Bay Area California, exposing me to the best tech-industry practices.
 My specialization has been in embedded, full-stack and automation based projects.

 I am also the founder of [Vietnam Hearts](https://www.facebook.com/vietnamhearts), a volunteer collective providing an educational, positive, and fun environment for disadvantaged children in Ho Chi Minh City.
 Founded just in 2025 and in under a year, I launched a grassroots educational organization, scaling from 0 to over 60 students and 100 volunteers and has raised over $5000 for food and supplies.